A Re-classification of Information Seeking Tasks and Their Computational Solutions: Policy-Based RL Approaches

-A classic policy-based RL algorithm is REINFORCE \cite{williams1992simple}.
-It is still widely used by many applications, including dialogue systems and robotics.
+The most classic policy-based RL algorithm is REINFORCE (\citet{williams1992simple}).
+It is still widely used by AI applications, including dialogue systems and robotics.
 REINFORCE is a Monte Carlo policy gradient method.
-It first generates a trajectory, then computes the return for each time step and updates the policy parameter $\theta$.
-Via a gradient descent process, it finds the best $\theta$ that maximizes $J(\pi(\theta))$:
+It first generates sample trajectories, then computes the return for each time step and updates the policy parameter $\theta$.
+Using a gradient ascent process, it updates its policy each time and arrives at $\theta$ that maximizes $J(\pi(\theta))$:

-where $\alpha$ is the learning rate.
-Algorithm \ref{algo:reinforce} details the REINFORCE algorithm.
+where $\alpha$ is the step size each time the gradient changes, and the method updates the gradient in the direction of the return's gradient.
+The algorithm \ref{algo:reinforce}details the REINFORCE algorithm.

+Other example policy-based RL algorithms include Trust-Region Policy Optimization (TRPO)~\cite{DBLP:conf/icml/SchulmanLAJM15} and Proximal Policy Optimization (PPO)~\cite{DBLP:journals/corr/SchulmanWDRK17}.
+They are state-of-the-art RL algorithms, and many applications use PPO for its simple implementation.
+Besides, We can combine value-based and policy-based methods.
+When they are combined, the new algorithms are called {\it actor-critic}.
+Actor-critic ways are highly effective.
+Examples include A3C \cite{DBLP:conf/icml/MnihBMGLHSK16} and DDPG \cite{DBLP:journals/corr/LillicrapHPHETS15}.

-In 2015, \citet{DBLP:conf/ictir/LuoDY15} first proposed directly learning policy for dynamic search.
-Each search iteration is broken into three phases--browsing, querying, and ranking.
-Each of those phases is parameterized by its own parameters.
-They then computed the gradient of the summed rewards in terms of the parameters in the ranking phase.
-The action is sampled from search results generated by an off-the-shelf ad-hoc retrieval method.
-Their system was trained in a fashion similar to REINFORCE.
-Algorithm \ref{algo:pg_session} shows the direct policy learning method for DS.
+In 2015, \citet{DBLP:conf/ictir/LuoDY15} proposed direct policy learning for DS.
+In their work, each search iteration consists of three phases--browsing, querying, and ranking.
+Its parameters parameterize each phase.
+The action is sampled only in the ranking phase from search results generated by an ad hoc retrieval function.
+But previous phases are passed in as observations for the final action, which are updated based on the expected return's gradient.
+The algorithm \ref{algo:pg_session}shows the direct policy learning algorithm for DS.

-Policy-based RL methods have been popularly used in other interactive AI systems, such as dialogue systems, multi-turn question answering (QA), and query reformulation. \citet{DBLP:conf/acl/DhingraLLGCAD17} proposed KB-InfoBot, a multi-turn dialogue agent for movie recommendation that operates on a knowledge base (KB).
-User intents are tracked through a belief tracker, which constructs probabilities of slots in the utterances.
-They also use a soft look-up function that constructs a posterior distribution over all the items in the KB from the output of the belief tracker.
-The posterior distribution suggests user preferences.
-The output from the belief tracker and the output of look-up function together constitute the state of the RL agent.
-The action is whether to ask the user about one of the slots of the interested item, or to inform the user of the final answer.
-The policy is optimized based on maximizing the returns.
+Policy-based RL methods are also popular in dialogue systems, multi-turn question answering (QA), and query reformulation. \citet{DBLP:conf/acl/DhingraLLGCAD17} proposed KB-InfoBot, a multi-turn dialogue agent for knowledge base-supported movie recommendation.
+They tracked user intents in a belief tracker in their work, which indicated slot probabilities in utterances.
+They also used a soft lookup function modeling a posterior distribution of user preferences for all the items.
+The belief tracker output and the lookup results together constituted the RL agent's state.
+The action was to ask the user clarification questions about the target item or inform the final answer.
+They optimized the policy by maximizing the returns.